Jonesy167/BMI/README.md

 Useage intructions:
-1) download BMI-checker.zip by hitting 'clone or download', select zip ***** ensure you do not just download the EXE you must download the full repo by selecting "clone or downlaod" while on this screen https://github.com/Jonesy167/BMI-checker ***
+## 1) download BMI-checker.zip by hitting 'clone or download', ensure you do not just download the EXE by itself, you must download the full repo by selecting 'clone or download'
 2) extract zip file
 3) simplpy double click on BMI_checker.exe